Side-effects of chemotherapy

 The eyes can be affected by some chemotherapy drugs.
 Symptoms can include blurred vision, dry eyes and sensitivity to light.
 Often these symptoms will disappear by themselves a few months after treatment is stopped.
 They can be temporarily helped by using drops for dry eyes and wearing sunglasses.

-If your child continues to complain of blurred vision 2-3 months after the chemotherapy has finished, you should take them to the opticians for an eye test.
+If your child continues to complain of blurred vision 2-3 months after chemotherapy has finished, you should take them to the opticians for an eye test.

 If your child experiences a sudden loss of vision or severe eye pain, it is important to contact their doctor straight away and report the symptoms.